 Undoes the most recently applied versioned migration.

-target is specified, Flyway will attempt to undo versioned migrations in the order they were applied until it hits
+target is specified, Flyway will attempt to undo versioned migrations in the reverse of their applied order, until it hits

-one with a version below the target.
+one with a version below the target, or one without a corresponding undo migration.
 If

 group is active, Flyway will attempt to undo all these migrations within a